-Muscular endurance is the ability of a muscle or group of muscles to repeatedly exert force against resistance.
+Muscular endurance is the ability of a muscle to repeatedly exert force against resistance.
 Performing multiple repetitions of an exercise is a form of muscular endurance, as is running or swimming.
-If your muscles have to contract in a similar pattern more than one time you are using muscular endurance.
+If your muscles have to contract in a similar pattern more than one time, you are using muscular endurance.

 Video of the Day

 Many factors contribute to muscular endurance, including genetics.
 If you're not genetically predisposed to muscular endurance you can train to improve it.

 Your muscles are made up of different types of muscle fibers.
 The two main types are fast-twitch and slow-twitch.
 Slow-twitch fibers play the greatest role in muscular endurance.
 They do not generate much force, but they are far more resistant to fatigue than fast-twitch muscles.
 Fast twitch muscles go to work when the force is too great to handle for the slow-twitch muscles.
 They activate to perform short-duration powerful movements.

 People are naturally slow or fast-twitch dominant.
 If you're slow-twitch dominant, you're likely better at endurance sports.
 If you're fast-twitch dominant, you're probably better at Olympic weightlifting or football.
 Genetics aside, you can tweak your training program to increase your proportion of slow-twitch muscle fibers.

 It used to be thought that endurance athletes should stay out of the gym to prevent putting on bulk.
 Endurance runners just ran more in the hopes of improving performance.
 We know now that strength training is important for muscular endurance.

 The stronger a muscle is the easier it is to complete a given task -- for example, propelling a runner forward.
 The less work the muscle has to do, the more energy it has to go the distance.
 Strong, efficient muscles also don't require as much blood and oxygen, so they put less strain on the heart which resulting in greater endurance.